ADHD Workplace Accommodations Your Company Should Have

 Noise-Reducing Tips:

-• Designate quiet areas in the office or private workspace.
+• • Designate a quiet workspace in the office or private area.
 This can lead to increased productivity.

 Someone with ADHD is prone to forgetting verbal instructions.
 That’s why it benefits them to have work tasks written down.
 Creating written instructions is a great practice to accommodate teams with ADHD workers better.